cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

    the public internet unprotected.

-5. The node _must_ know, by way of signals from the companion, which heights' associated data are safe to automatically prune.
+5. The node _must_ know, by way of signals from the companion, which heights' associated data are safe to prune.

 6. The companion _must_ be able to handle the possibility that a node might start from a non-zero height (i.e. that the node may state sync from a